Central Council of the Tlingit and Haida Indian Tribes of Alaska building

 Sovereign Data Stays Under Sovereign Jurisdiction

 Cloud AI routes tribal data through corporate infrastructure governed by federal law and third-party terms of service.
-Local AI hardware keeps constituent data, governance records, and operational information on servers you own, in buildings you control, under your authority.
+We build the whole system on servers you own instead: the agents, the orchestration, and the models that run your government's work, in buildings you control, under your authority, and none of it leaves tribal land.

 The Sovereignty Question